Bob Skinner: Managing and coaching career

-The Phillies began the season 26–37 and were in fifth place in the new NL East Division when the relationship between Skinner, the Phillies and Allen entered a phase of irreparable deterioration on June 24, with Allen subsequently missing weeks of play.
+The Phillies began the season 26–37 and were in fifth place in the new NL East Division when the relationship between Skinner, the Phillies, and Allen entered a phase of irreparable deterioration on June 24, with Allen subsequently missing weeks of play.
 The team's record fell to 44–64, and they were still in fifth place in the NL East Division, when Skinner resigned and was replaced by his third-base coach, George Myatt, on August 6.
 Myatt went on to a 19–35 record as interim manager that season.
 It was reported at the time that Skinner resigned because he believed he had a lack of support from the Phillies ownership and front office, particularly in his own difficult relationship with Dick Allen.
 Skinner said he liked the job and thought he was doing well as a manager, but his pride would not allow him to stay under circumstances where he believed the team did not stand behind his decisions as manager, and that the team's attitude and approach would prevent the Phillies from becoming a winning team.
-Phillies owners Bob Carpenter said that he regretted Skinner's decision to resign.
-Carpenter disagreed with Skinner on the lack of support question, but agreed that if Skinner did not agree with his bosses' decision making then it was right to resign.
+Phillies owner Bob Carpenter said that he regretted Skinner's decision to resign.
+Carpenter disagreed with Skinner on the lack of support question, but agreed that if Skinner did not agree with his bosses' decision-making then it was right to resign.